40 easy ways to make money quickly

 Rent out your house for filming

-Directors for TV and film are always on the hunt for houses to film in.
-For instance, a scene for Coronation Street was recently filmed in the student house one of the Save the Student editors used to live in!
+TV and film producers are always on the hunt for houses to film in.
+A scene for Coronation Street was filmed in the student house one of the Save the Student editors lived in!

-Not only can you make good money but it's crazy seeing your own place on TV.
-Start out by looking at film-locations.co.uk.
+Not only can you make good money, but it's crazy seeing your own place on TV.
+Start by looking at Film Locations.

 Rent out your body

-If you are comfortable taking off your kit for a more acceptable cause then why not try life modelling.
-Sit there in the buff while budding artists capture your every curve (or pokey bits) in frightening detail!
-Try this website especially designed for these kind of jobs RAM.
+If you are comfortable taking off your kit then why not try life modelling?
+Get paid to sit in the buff while budding artists capture you in frightening detail.

-Everyone’s best friend when it comes to getting rid of junk is eBay.
-Online auctions are a sure-fire way to turn that sleeveless jacket (which came in and out of fashion in a week) into hard cash.
+When it comes to clearing out your wardrobe for money eBay has long been a favourite.
+Online auctions are a sure-fire way to turn that sleeveless jacket into hard cash.

 Sell your stories and videos

-One of the Save the Student team was unfortunate to have a pigeon fly through and smash their window at university and sold the story to The Sun for a tidy £50.
+One of the Save the Student team was unfortunate enough to have a pigeon smash through their window at university and sold the story to The Sun for a tidy £50.

-Depending on how successful you are (virality, subscriber base and topic) you can make a lot of money, and there are plenty of stories every week of more and more YouTubers making it their career.
+Depending on how successful you are (virality, watch time, subscriber base and topic) you can make a lot of money.
+There are plenty of examples every week of YouTubers making it their career.